WHS-ASAP/ASAP/README.md

 The ASAP tool basically provides possible locations for vulnerabilities in code obtained using the jadx decompiler.

-ASAP only supports static analysis.
+ASAP only supports static analysis except firebase detection in HardCoded.py.

 ---